 Williams, Holden and Muñoz echo the sentiment that PROMISE experiences and lessons will endure beyond the dissertation.
 Muñoz says that he still applies the lessons learned as a Dissertation House participant – breaking down projects, setting deadlines, communicating with advisors and mentors, and keeping materials on his desk and computer organized.

-The Dissertation House seminar and its all-inclusive approach to the thesis process are the brainchild of Dr. Renetta Tull, Assistant Dean for Graduate Student Development at UMBC and Director of PROMISE, Dr. Wendy Carter, Dissertation Coach for PROMISE and UMBC, and PROMISE’s founding principal investigator Dr. Janet Rutledge, Dean of UMBC’s Graduate School and Vice Provost for Graduate Education.
+The Dissertation House seminar and its all-inclusive approach to the thesis process are the brainchild of Dr. Renetta Tull, Assistant Dean for Graduate Student Development at UMBC and Director of PROMISE, Dr. Wendy Carter, Dissertation Coach for PROMISE and UMBC and PhD Completion Coordinator, and PROMISE’s founding principal investigator Dr. Janet Rutledge, Dean of UMBC’s Graduate School and Vice Provost for Graduate Education.
 Dr. Johnetta G. Davis, Associate Dean Emerita of Graduate Studies at UMCP was involved with the implementation of the Dissertation House on College Park’s campus.
 PROMISE’s current PI is UMBC Provost Dr. Elliot Hirshman.
 Lead Co-PI is Dr. Janet Rutledge.
 Additional Co-PIs are Dr. Renetta Tull at UMBC, Dr. Carol Parham at UMCP, and Dr. Jordan E. Warnick, Assistant Dean of Student Research at UMB.